 An introduction to the production, application, and interpretation of time-based visual images such as film, video, and new media.
 Students will gain experience operating movie cameras, recording video and audio, and editing with computer software.
 They will also have opportunities to experiment with techniques such as analog filmmaking, animation, installation, projection, multimedia, and web applications.
 Emphasis will be placed on the application of time-based media within a Studio Art context, and students will cultivate both aesthetic and conceptual skills as makers of moving images.
-(Same as FMS 382/Special Topics in Film and Screen Cultures) Credits: 3
+(Same as FMS 323 Moving Image) Credits: 3